-time input helps determine the male-female wage gap.
+For measures of time flexibility, we use Goldin's (2014) proposed measures from ONET.
+Goldin (2014) argues that non-linearity of wage/work locus helps explain the scarcity of females in high work, high wage jobs.
 This non-linearity in turn is affected by an occupation's time demands, the degree to which it requires structured versus unstructured work, the freedom its employees have to make decisions, and the extent to which it requires contact with others and the maintenance of interpersonal relationships.
-Because we will be using other measures of an occupation's interpersonal demands, we use only the first three ONET measures (the ONET characteristics "time pressure", "structured vs. unstructured work" and "freedom to make decisions") as our measures of time flexibility.
-The coefficients on all three variables are expected to be positive.11
+Because we use other measures of an occupation's interpersonal demands, we use only the first three suggested ONET measures (the ONET characteristics "time pressure", "structured vs. unstructured work" and "freedom to make decisions") as our measures of time flexibility.
+The coefficients on all three variables are expected to be positive.
+15